 The results of the study revealed that out of 46 participants, 45.7% were found to be at risk for low health literacy levels.
 A regression analysis of the MLwHF score and REALM-R revealed no relationship with a p-value of 0.868 and a r-Sq=0.1%.
 An evaluation of the measured comorbidities revealed a possible negative correlation with quality of life in this small pilot study that may warrant further investigation.

 The article concludes with factors to consider when caring for heart failure patients with low health literacy level and the impact on the HRQoL they experience.
 This information may be applicable to many individuals with low health literacy levels and other disease processes encountered in the health care environment.

 Batross, Deana J., "Correlation of Health Related Quality of Life and Health Literacy Levels in Patients with Heart Failure" (2016).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 22.